Policy 5460B

 REASONABLE ACCOMMODATIONS FOR STUDENTS WITH DISABILITIES

-An individual with a disability is defined as a person who has (or is regarded as having) a physical or mental impairment that substantially limits one or more major life activity.
+An individual with a disability is defined as a person who has (or is regarded as having) a physical or mental impairment that substantially limits one or more major life activities.
 Major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, controlling bodily functions, and working.
-Reasonable accommodations are provided based on individual need and without regard to race, color, nationality or ethnicity, ancestry, age, religion, sex, sexual orientation, marital status, veteran status, family or parental status, gender identification, political beliefs, civil rights activity, military service or disability.
-All students, including those with disabilities, must meet required academic standards for class admission and participation in post-secondary programs and activities.
-Students must apply, and be approved, in order to receive accommodations.

 Confidentiality of Disability Records

-Student educational records for disability services, including medical statements and clinical records will be kept confidential in accordance with the Family Educational Rights and Privacy Act (FERPA).
-The student name and list of accommodations may be released to campus personnel on an as-needed basis for legitimate educational reasons.
-Wellbeing and Accessibility staff and College administrators may access student educational records including medical statements and clinical records for legitimate educational purposes only.
+Information concerning student disabilities, including medical statements and clinical records will be kept confidential in accordance with applicable laws.
+Information concerning student disabilities may be released to Western personnel on an as-needed basis for legitimate educational and compliance reasons, to safety and health personnel if emergency treatment is needed, to government or Western officials investigating compliance with applicable disability law upon request, and as may be required by law.
+Wellbeing & Accessibility staff and Western personnel may access student educational records including medical statements and clinical records for legitimate educational purposes only.
 Students may sign a release of information form for any other disclosures and may revoke consent in writing at any time.

-Students requesting academic accommodations should take the following steps:
+Students requesting accommodation should take the following steps:

-• Schedule an intake meeting.
-Students must meet with the Accessibility Specialist to discuss their accommodation needs.
+2. Schedule an intake meeting.
+Students must meet with the Accessibility & Disability Specialist to discuss their accommodation needs.

-• Provide documentation.
-Students must provide documentation of their disability and need for services.
+3. Provide documentation.
+Students must provide documentation of their disability and need for accommodation.
 Documentation may include (but is not limited to):

-Students have the option of bringing this documentation to the intake meeting, or signing a release of information for the Accessibility Specialist to obtain the information from their provider.
+Students have the option of bringing this documentation to the intake meeting or signing a release of information for the Accessibility & Disability Specialist to obtain the information directly from their provider.

 Determination of Eligibility

-Determination of eligibility for accommodations will be made by the Accessibility Specialist.
-Eligibility determinations will be made within 10 business days of completed paperwork provided to the Wellbeing and Accessibility office.
-The Accessibility Specialist will take the following steps:
+Determination of eligibility for accommodation will be made by the Accessibility & Disability Specialist.
+Eligibility determinations will be made within 10 working days of the date all required information is provided to the Wellbeing & Accessibility Office.
+The Accessibility & Disability Specialist will take the following steps:

-• The student will be informed whether or not they are eligible for services.
+1. The student will be informed by written notice whether or not they are eligible for accommodation.

-• If the student is eligible, the student’s name and list of accommodations will be e-mailed to the student and personnel having a legitimate educational interest including (but not limited to):
+2. If the student is eligible, the student’s name and list of accommodation will be e-mailed to the student, and personnel having a legitimate educational interest including (but not limited to):

-• If the student is not eligible, they will receive a letter explaining why they do not qualify for services.
+3. If the student is not eligible, the student will receive written notification explaining why they do not qualify for accommodation.

 Students are responsible for the following:

-• Informing their instructors of their desire to use their accommodations at least 48 hours in advance.
+• Informing their instructors in writing of their desire to use their accommodation at least 48 hours in advance.

-• Notifying the Peer Tutor Center, or a suitable and approved facility, at least 48 hours in advance when they need to access testing accommodations.
+• Notifying the Testing Center, or a suitable and approved facility, at least 48 hours in advance when they need to access testing accommodation.

-• Contacting the Accessibility Specialist if they have changed a class, need additional services, or are having trouble accessing an accommodation.
+• Contacting the Accessibility & Disability Specialist if the student needs additional accommodation, or is having trouble accessing an accommodation.

 Instructors are responsible for the following:

-• Ensuring that the accommodations do not compromise the integrity of the course.
+• Ensuring that the accommodation does not compromise the integrity of the course.

-• Providing only the accommodations identified for qualifying students.
+• Providing only the accommodation identified for qualifying students.

-• Contacting the Accessibility Specialist if there are any questions about accommodations.
+• Contacting the Accessibility & Disability Specialist if there are any questions about accommodation.

 • Providing online course content in an accessible format.